broesler/broesler.github.io/_posts/2021-01-01-welcome-to-jekyll.md

 $$ \tau = \sqrt{\frac{\ell}{g}} $$

-that describes the period of a simple harmonic pendulum.
+that describes the period of a simple harmonic pendulum with period $\tau$.
 [Here is a much longer sample of code.]( https://github.com/broesler/18.650-Fundamentals-of-Statistics/blob/904cdd849766273aded16b3a9aa5a9c0f6802df9/hw7/hw7_kstest.py#L75-L124)

 Check out the [Jekyll docs][jekyll-docs] for more info on how to get the most out of Jekyll.
 File all bugs/feature requests at [Jekyll’s GitHub repo][jekyll-gh].
 If you have questions, you can ask them on [Jekyll Talk][jekyll-talk].